mendix/docs/content/en/docs/refguide/version-control/svn-git-differences.md

 {{% /alert %}}

-## 2 Checking App Out after Migration
+## 2 Checking App Out after Migration {#after-migration}

 After migration, existing local copies are no longer linked to a working version control system.
-To be able to work on your app and store your changes in the version control system, you need to check out (re-download) the app from Team Server again.
+To be able to work on your app and store your changes in the version control system, you need to check out (re-download) the app from Team Server.
 Do the following:

-1. Open Studio Pro, select the app that was migrated to Git (it has the Git icon), and click **Open** in Studio Pro to download the Git-version of your app.
-Once this is completed you can make changes and store them in version control.
+1. Open Studio Pro, select the app that was migrated to Git (you can identify it by a Git icon), and click **Open** in Studio Pro to download the Git version of your app.
+Once this is completed you can make changes and store them in version control system.

-2. Remove previous local copies of the app to prevent working on the wrong app by accident.
+2. Remove previous local copies of the app to avoid working on the wrong app version.

 ## 3 Differences in Collaboration: Committing, Pushing, and Updating (Pulling)